AbdulHadi806/Sales-Regression/README.md

 - Pandas
 - Seaborn

+## Running the Model

+To run the model included in this repository, follow these simple steps:

+1. **Clone the Repository:**
+    ```bash
+    git clone <repository_url>
+    ```
+    Replace `<repository_url>` with the URL of your GitHub repository.

+2. **Set Up the Environment:**
+    - Ensure you have the necessary dependencies installed.
+You can typically find these listed in a `requirements.txt` file or within the documentation.
+    - Install any required libraries using your preferred package manager, such as pip or conda.

+3. **Launch Jupyter Notebook or Preferred IDE:**
+    - Navigate to the cloned repository directory.
+    - Open your Jupyter Notebook or preferred Integrated Development Environment (IDE) such as VSCode, PyCharm, or Spyder.

+4. **Run the Model:**
+    - Locate the main file or notebook containing the model code.
+    - Execute the code cells or run the script according to the provided instructions.

 ## About Me:

 I'm a young and passionate programmer with a love for continual growth and learning.
 Born on December 20, 2005, I'm deeply fascinated by the realms of machine learning and artificial intelligence,